polina-c/layerlens/README.md

 ## Prerequisites

-To see the diagrams in IDE, in preview:
+To see the diagrams in IDE:
 - **VSCode**: install `Markdown Preview Mermaid Support` extension

 - **Android Studio**: enable the "Mermaid" extension in the